Introduction

 Assuming you already have a pipeline, and a script to launch your server, adding our GitLab component is as easy as adding a small amount YAML to your pipeline:

-and that it is provisioned with an administrative account (one that is allowed to create other users, per XEP-0133) that uses the username juliet
+, and that it already has an administrative account (one that is allowed to create other users, per XEP-0133) that uses the username juliet

 A Full Example